Experts Talk: Addressing Transportation Agency Workforce Challenges Through Staff Augmentation with Brian Blanchard

 Q. As transportation agencies look to the future, what should they expect when it comes to workforce challenges and how can they be proactive in preparing for them?

-A. The workforce picture doesn’t seem poised to change anytime soon, and there will be a tight labour market for the foreseeable future.
+A. The workforce picture doesn’t seem poised to change anytime soon, and there will be a tight labor market for the foreseeable future.
 A recent letter from the American Council of Engineering Companies to President Biden noted that the engineering workforce was at full employment even before the passage of the IIJA and other federal funding influxes.
 Competition for top talent will remain high.

 Transportation agencies today will be forced to make significant adjustments as financial resources become unpredictable, career employees retire or leave, and technology reliance increases.
 These changes will continue to shift agencies’ business landscape.
-External forces, including technology advancements, legislative requirements and changing public expectations will force DOTs to reexamine their organisations and role in delivering infrastructure solutions.
+External forces, including technology advancements, legislative requirements and changing public expectations will force DOTs to reexamine their organizations and role in delivering infrastructure solutions.
 Strategic partnerships provide opportunities to achieve more than is possible for an individual agency working in isolation.
 By actively managing partnerships among public agencies and with the private sector, transportation agencies can potentially achieve greater outcomes with the same resources.

 Thankfully, there is help available to agencies as they navigate these changes.
 Our principal consultants, part of our Infrastructure Advisory Services, focus on helping agencies through major transitions or concerns such as these.
 They listen, inquire and interpret challenges, then use their decades of experience, knowledge of program funding strategies and capital program development to propose approaches to address challenges.
-When it comes to workforce challenges, those organisational management strategies could include strategic planning, organisational restructuring and process improvements, all designed to make agencies agile and resilient in meeting their performance goals.
+When it comes to workforce challenges, those organizational management strategies could include strategic planning, organizational restructuring and process improvements, all designed to make agencies agile and resilient in meeting their performance goals.

 Each Experts Talk interview illuminates a different aspect of transportation infrastructure planning, design and delivery.
-Check back regularly to discover new insights from the specialised experts and thought leaders behind our award-winning, full service consulting practice.
+Check back regularly to discover new insights from the specialized experts and thought leaders behind our award-winning, full service consulting practice.